VitNode/vitnode/packages/backend-email-smtp/README.md

 # (Vitnode) Backend SMTP Email Provider

-This package is used to create a provider for SMTP server to send emails in the VitNode app.
+This package is used to create a provider for send emails using SMTP into the VitNode app.

 <p align="center">
   <br>